-Hopefully you won’t ever have to deal with the worst-case scenarios, however it’s always important to take them under consideration.
+Hopefully you won’t ever have to deal with the worst-case scenarios, however, it’s always important to take them into consideration.
 It will certainly help you put the consequences of your actions into perspective.
-And in the end how you choose to respond to events, people and circumstances is always your choice to make.
+And in the end, how you choose to respond to events, people and circumstances is always your choice to make.
 So be sure to choose wisely.

 Make Time for Yourself

-Making time for yourself is important because it gives you critical moments to think and reflect about your life and circumstances.
+Making time for yourself is important because it gives you critical moments to think and reflect on your life and circumstances.
 When you begin the process of self-reflection you suddenly open yourself up to more possibilities and alternate perspectives.
 You start taking into consideration what happened and look for ways you can do things differently and/or better the next time around.
-You are no longer reacting emotionally to events and circumstances, you are instead taking the time to think before responding, and as a result you respond in more productive and helpful ways that doesn’t involve getting angry.
+You are no longer reacting emotionally to events and circumstances, you are instead taking the time to think before responding, and as a result, you respond in more productive and helpful ways that don’t involve getting angry.